-An American man detained in Egypt's Sinai peninsula for six weeks has been found dead in his prison cell, after apparently committing suicide.
+An American man detained in Egypt's Sinai peninsula for six weeks has been found dead in his prison cell.
+Security officials said he apparently committed suicide.

-Egyptian security officials identified the man as James Henry and said his body was found on Sunday, hanging in the jail in the Suez Canal city of Ismailia.
+The U.S. State Department identified the man as James Lunn.
+Egyptian security officials said his body was found on Sunday, hanging in the jail in the Suez Canal city of Ismailia.

-Egyptian police had detained the American in northern Sinai in late August on suspicion of violating a government curfew imposed as part of a crackdown on opposition activity.
+Egyptian police had detained Lunn in northern Sinai on August 27 on suspicion of violating a government curfew imposed as part of a crackdown on opposition activity.

-Authorities said prosecutors recently decided to extend Henry's detention by 30 days.
-They said he used a shoelace and belt to hang himself.
+Prosecutors decided to extend Lunn's detention on Saturday by 30 days.
+Officials said he used a shoelace and belt to hang himself the next day.

 The State Department said a U.S. consular official had visited Lunn at the prison last Tuesday.